x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 ## Create a sub-domain for mail routing to Microsoft 365 or Office 365

-1. Go to the [G Suite Admin page](https://admin.google.com/AdminHome) and sign in as a G Suite admin for your tenant.
+1. Go to the [Google Workspace Admin page](https://admin.google.com/AdminHome) and sign in as a Google Workspace admin for your tenant.

 2. Click **Domains**, then **Manage domains**, and then click **Add a domain**.